Quick Introduction to HTML

 -

-contains text and HTML “tags” that describe how the text is to be displayed
+contains text and HTML “tags” that describe how a browser should display the text.

 The rest of this document is about these tags.